-kneat.com designs, develops and supplies software for data and document management within regulated environments. kneat.com's current product is Kneat Gx, a configurable, commercial, off the shelf application focused on validation lifecycle management and testing within the life sciences industry (i.e., biotech, pharmaceutical and medical device manufacturing).
-Complete and comprehensively documented validation of processes, products, equipment and software is a significant and impactful regulatory requirement in the life sciences industry.
-The Kneat Gx application provides a compliant e-solution that enables life science companies to become efficient and compliant with an automated process that has traditionally been manual, in-efficient and 100% paper-based.
+kneat.com designs, develops and supplies software for data and document management within regulated environments. kneat.com's current product is Kneat Gx, a configurable, commercial, off-the-shelf application focused on validation lifecycle management and testing within the life sciences industry (i.e. biotech, pharmaceutical and medical device manufacturing).
+Complete and comprehensively documented validation of processes, products, equipment and software is a significant and impactful regulatory requirement in the life science companies to become efficient and compliant with an automated process that has traditionally been manual, in-efficient and 100% paper-based.